karalus/esb0/README.md

 __Note__: This folder can be empty but it must exist!

 If you are using JMS or JDBC actions within your flows you'll need to configure JMS-Providers and/or Datasources in your Servlet Container.
 These resources will be acquired by JNDI lookup.
-For JDBC there is special support for Oracle built in (e.g. handling java.sql.Array), but any other DB works as well.
+For JDBC there is special support for Oracle DB built in (e.g. handling java.sql.Array), but any other DB works as well.
 JMS-Providers being successfully used in productive environments are ActiveMQ, Oracle AQ, TIBCO EMS, IBM MQ.

 Note: Some JMS Providers do not offer ootb JNDI Integration (e.g. Oracle AQ) or deliver a RAR which only enables heavy weight EJB MDBs.